Maschell/maschell.github.io/_posts/2019-12-27-new-environment-part4.markdown

 At this point, a change to any application would execute the payload.
 This is the case until the main hook is reverted.

-Hthe access to the JIT area, in which the code of the `KernelCopyData` syscall is located, is not longer given.
+The access to the JIT area, in which the code of the `KernelCopyData` syscall is located, is not longer given.
 This means that it can no longer be used.
 At the same time there is the problem that the free memory area from 0x011DD000 to 0x011E0000, in which the